Define geology as a science and understand the basic methods of science used in geology and related scientific disciplines

 - Why does Japan have so many active volcanoes and earthquakes?

-- Do you enjoy eating or cooking or gardening?
+- Do you enjoy eating, cooking, or gardening?

 - Do you enjoy bottled, spring, or tap water?